 Worldwide, Diabetes is a Leading Cause of Morbidity and Mortality

 Yet, there is a safe, powerful and cost effective treatment and it's time every patient, and clinician knows

 This course pairs a unique perspective on personal and organization wellness with a practical approach and useful supporting materials, that can build a well-being mindset and improve work life balance for yourself and others around you.

 LIFESTYLE MEDICINE CERTIFICATION

-Most physicians and health professionals receive little to no education on nutrition, physical activity, sleep, social connectivity, and the avoidance of risky substance use which are the six pillars of Lifestyle Medicine.
+Most physicians and health professionals receive little to no education on nutrition, physical activity, sleep, social connectivity, stress management, and the avoidance of risky substance use which are the six pillars of Lifestyle Medicine.